 The heart of Gasteropoda is biccelian, and a capillary system intervenes between the arteries and veins; but the liver does not possess a distinct portal system as it always does in Vertebrates.
-Gasteropoda are divided into two large sub-classes- Branchio-gasteropoda, Mollusca, in whom the respiration is aquatic, and Pulmo-gasteropoda, Mollusca with organs fashioned for aërial respiration.
+Gasteropoda are divided into two large sub-classes- Branchio-gasteropoda, Mollusca, in whom the respiration is aquatic, and Pulmo-gasteropoda, Mollusca with organs fashioned for aerial respiration.

-Sub-class 1.
-Branchio-Gasteropoda.
-The purification of the blood in these aquatic animals is effected in one of three ways-1.
-By a process of osmosis, the blood coming in contact with the oxygen mechanically mixed with the water, the exchange taking place through the medium of the mantle walls, e.g. the Heteropoda; 2, by tufted naked branchiæ projecting externally, the Nudibranchiata; and 3, by branchiæ enclosed in gill-covers formed by the mouth, the Siphonostomata; the water, in the latter group, is admitted through a tubular prolongation of the mouth, or a siphon at one end, and discharged through a similar tube at the other.
-In all the Branchio-gasteropoda the intestine takes a hæmal flexure.
+Subclass 1.
+BRANCHIO-GASTEROPODA.
+The purification of the blood in these aquatic animals is effected in one of three ways- 1.
+By a process of osmosis, permitting of the simple contact of the blood with the oxygen mechanically mixed with the water, the exchange taking place through the medium of the mantle walls, e.g. the Heteropoda; 2, by tufted naked branchiæ projecting externally, the Nudibranchiata; and 3, by branchiæ enclosed in gill-covers formed by the mouth, the Siphonostomata; the water, in the latter group, is admitted through a tubular prolongation of the mouth, or a siphon at one end, and discharged through a similar tube at the other.
+In all the Branchiogasteropoda the intestine takes a hæmal flexure.
 The following Orders are comprised in this Sub-class.